LXY-princess/lxy-princess.github.io/_pages/about.md

 **2025**

 :tada: One paper accepted at IEEE Transactions on Aerospace and Electronic Systems (TAES)!
-(2025-Aug)
+(2025-Aug-24)

-:tada: Two paper accepted at EE International Conference on Quantum Computing and Engineering (QCE25)!
-(2025-Aug)
+:tada: Two paper accepted at IEEE International Conference on Quantum Computing and Engineering (QCE-25)!
+(2025-Jul-21)

 :clap: Passed the qualify exam, I am a PhD Candidate now!
-(2025-Apr)
+(2025-Mar-12)

+:tada: One paper accepted at IEEE International Conference on Communications (ICC-25)!
+(2025-Jan-17)

 **2024**

+:tada: One paper accepted at AAAI Conference on Artificial Intelligence (AAAI-25)!
+(2024-Sep-12)

 :school: Joint Stevens Institute of Technology as a PhD student!
 (2024-Sep)

 :mortar_board: Graduated from Duke University!
 (2024-May)

+**2023**

+:school: Joint Stevens Institute of Technology as a Summer Research Intern!
+(2023-Jul)